KGlinoga/portfolio1/README.md

   Please none.

-  Find me, kglinoag, this code and more on GitHub: <https://github.com/kglinoag>
+  Find me, kglinoga, this code and more on GitHub: <https://github.com/kglinoag>

   Email me any questions at <kglinoga@gmail.com>